Winipedia/pyrig/docs/index.md

 [CodeWiki](https://codewiki.google/github.com/winipedia/pyrig) for AI-generated
 documentation about pyrig's codebase, where you can also ask questions and get more detailed explanations from the AI.
+If that does not help, feel free to open an issue on GitHub and we will address it as soon as possible.

 ## Architecture Overview